-Housing and Residence Life

-LGBTQ+ Resources Office

-Office of Student Conduct

-Office of the University Ombudsperson

-University Police and Public Safety
+Housing and Residence Life LGBTQ+ Resources Office Office of Student Conduct Office of the University Ombudsperson University Police and Public Safety

-To file a Title IX Report, visit diversity.gmu.edu.
+To make a Title IX Report, visit oacc.gmu.edu.

-MASON'S TITLE IX COORDINATOR
+GEORGE MASON'S TITLE IX COORDINATOR

-Thomas M. Bluestein, JD Office of Diversity, Equity, and Inclusion
+Thomas M. Bluestein, JD

+Office of Access, Compliance, and Community

-Aquia Building, Suite 373
+- Aquia Building, Suite 373 - ★ oacc.gmu.edu

-A Diversity.gmu.edu

-Patriots against Hazing
+Patriots Against Hazing

-At Mason, we take pride in providing a safe and inclusive environment for our students, faculty, and staff.
+At George Mason, we take pride in providing a safe and inclusive environment for our students, faculty, and staff.
 Hazing has no place in our community, and no one should be demeaned or exposed to harm to be involved in campus life.
 It is all our responsibility to keep our fellow Patriots safe and healthy.
-Let's all work together on hazing prevention to ensure hazing has no place at Mason.
+Let's all work together on hazing prevention to ensure hazing has no place at George Mason.

-Mason defines hazing as any action taken or situation created, recklessly or intentionally, to produce mental or physical discomfort, embarrassment, ridicule, or possibly cause mental or physical harm or injury to any person on or off the university's campuses, regardless of the participant's consent.
+George Mason defines hazing as any action taken or situation created, recklessly or intentionally, to produce mental or physical discomfort, embarrassment, ridicule, or possibly cause mental or physical harm or injury to any person on or off the university's campuses, regardless of the participant's consent.